s0m35h1t/holbertonschool-higher_level_programming/0x05-python-exceptions/README.md

 # 0x05.
 Python - Exceptions
 ## About
 An introductory project on:
-- Exceptions
+- Exceptions try/execpt
-- Errors hand
-## Requirements
-- Python 3.4
-- pep8 1.7
+- Handling Exceptions
 ## File Descriptions
 ### Mandatory
 **0-safe_print_list.py** - function that prints `x` elements of a list.